jeicho123/checkers/README.md

 - MAROON piece represents a red piece's king
 - GRAY piece represents a black piece's king
 - Remove highlights and reset pieces if the same piece2 is selected as piece1, or if selected piece2 is an invalid move from piece1
-    + If the move is valid, the highlight from piece1
+    + If the move is valid, the highlight from piece1 is removed
+    + Selected piece1 moves to piece2 location
+    + If the piece's turn is complete, the turn switches from the current player color to the opponent player color

 ### Bot Changes
 - Added sources for Minimax algorithm